Casey Costelloe Flashes Her Toned Booty In A Bright Yellow Thong Bikini

 Casey Costelloe returned to her Instagram account on Wednesday to share yet another racy upload with her loyal fans.
-The model went scantily clad as she waded the water.
+The model went scantily clad as she waded into the water.
 In the caption, she revealed to her followers that she enjoyed the salt water on her skin.

 In the sexy snap, Casey let it all hang out in a skimpy bright yellow bikini.
 The tiny top clung closely to her ample bust, and exposed a bit of sideboob in the process.
 The thin straps showcased her muscular arms and shoulders as well.

 The matching thong bikini bottoms rested high on her curvy hips and wrapped tightly around her petite waist as they accentuated her toned booty and long, lean legs.
 Fans also got a peek at her flat tummy in the upload.

 She accessorized the style with a pair of dangling earrings, a bracelet around her wrist, and some sunglasses in her hand.

 She posed with her backside towards the camera while standing calf-deep in the clear water.
 She arched her back and looked over her shoulder with a flirty smile on her face as she rested her arms at her sides.
 She closed her eyes while the wind blew through her hair.